KWCF is a charity for charities.

 When you make a donation or gift to KWCF, we invest that gift into a permanent endowment fund - reserved trusts.
 Your original gift is not spent.
 It generates income that is then distributed through grants to support a wide range of charitable causes within our community.
 It is through these grants that we help you make that lasting difference.

-Currently, we grant approximately $3.4 million annually in the community in partnership with our fundholders and donors.
+Currently, we grant approximately $3.1 Million annually in the community in partnership with our Fundholders and Donors.

 Target Areas of Focus